Investigation of German Identity after the Second World

 Attie’s projections momentarily recreate the once flourishing Jewish community overlaid onto present sites.
 With his Writing on the Wall, Attie brings the actual people to life again.

 In both her photos of 303 signposts documenting the past Jewish presence in Berlin and her 67-minute film of these street signs, Susan Hiller creates an overpowering association to the Holocaust.
-Hiller’s stockpile of images are reminders of piles of personal possessions accumulated in the death camps.
+Because Hiller amassed many images, her stockpile of images are reminders of piles of personal possessions accumulated in the death camps.
 The street signs she recorded are loaded with the memory of the former Jewish existence in those 303 sites.

 Ira Hoffecker, Palast der Repuplik, 36x48 inches, Acrylic and resin on birch wood panel, 2015